Sir Thomas Littleton, 3rd Baronet

+Biography

 Littleton was the son of Sir Thomas Littleton, 2nd Baronet (died 1681), and his wife and cousin Anne Littleton.
 He was related to Thomas de Littleton, a 15th-century jurist and legal theorist of the Littleton/Lyttelton family.
 He matriculated at St Edmund Hall, Oxford in 1665 and was admitted at Inner Temple in 1666.
 In 1671, he was called to the bar.
 He succeeded his father in the baronetcy on 12 April 1681.
 On 6 September 1682, he married Anne Baun (died 1714), daughter of Benjamin Baun alias Baron, of Westcote, Gloucestershire.

 Littleton was returned as Member of Parliament for Woodstock at the 1689 English general election.
 He was Speaker of the House of Commons of England from 1698 to 1700.
 He was appointed Treasurer of the Navy in 1699 and held the post for the rest of his life.
 At the 1702 English general election he was returned as MP for Castle Rising.
 At the 1705 English general election he was returned as MP for Chichester.
 He was returned as MP for Portsmouth at the 1708 British general election.

 Upon his death, without issue in 1709 aged 62, the baronetcy expired, but his estate passed to his first cousin Mrs Elizabeth Meynell, the daughter of his uncle Edward Littleton.

 Macaulay thus sums up the character of Speaker Littleton and his relations with the Whigs: "He was one of their ablest, most zealous and most steadfast friends; and had been, both in the House of Commons and at the board of treasury, an invaluable second to Montague" (the Earl of Halifax).